The Priceless Call-to-Action

 Here’s something else we’ve discovered.
 Ranking for pricing related keywords is easy.
 Why is that?

-No one wants to put price on their site!
+No one wants to put pricing options on their site!

 This is SEO gold.
 Highly searched terms with little to no competition means we should all set out to do some keyword research.
 Check out the terms and phrases in your industry related to “cost” and “price,” and invariably you’ll uncover some huge content opportunities.